- Location: D 16/84, Manmandhir Ghat, Varanasi, Uttar Pradesh 221001, India

 How to Reach

-- By Air: Nearby airport is in Allahabad and national flights are available till here.
-For international flights, Delhi is the nearby airport.
+- By Air: The nearby airport is in Allahabad and national flights are available till here.
+For international flights, Delhi is the nearest airport.

 - By Road: Lots of deluxe bus services are available to Varanasi ply to this part.